 1. Recognize permanent molars that are better served with alternative restorations

-2. Describe various clinical scenarios that impact treatment planning related to MIH
+2. Describe various clinical scenarios that impact treatment planning related to MH

-3. Determine the cost effectiveness of various treatment modalities related to MIH
+3. Determine the cost effectiveness of various treatment modalities related to MH

 When children have “white spots” on the incisors, how are they managed?
 How does the management differ between decalcification, hypomineralization, fluorosis, etc.?